Crazy Ex-Girlfriend season 4: Production

 The series was renewed for a fourth season on April 2, 2018.
 Along with the renewal announcement, creator and star Rachel Bloom stated that the fourth season would be the series' last.
 On July 13, it was announced that The CW had ordered 18 episodes for the final season, up from the past two seasons, which both contained 13 episodes.
 On August 6, it was reported that the role of Greg, played by Santino Fontana during the show's first two seasons, was recast with Skylar Astin in order to "explore how perception changes."

 Music

 The full season four soundtrack was released on August 7, 2019.
 Included bonus tracks include demo versions of "Trapped in a Car", "Eleven O'Clock", "Hello, Nice to Meet You" and "Sports Analogies", and a demo version of a parody of "The Telephone Hour" from Bye Bye Birdie called "Josh Chan Is Single".
 Also included are seven tracks from the score by Jerome Kurtenbach, Tom Polce and Frank Ciampi.

 Reception

-Critical Reception
+Critical reception

 The fourth season received critical acclaim.
-On Rotten Tomatoes, the season holds a Certified Fresh rating of 100%, with an average rating of 9.50/10.
+On Rotten Tomatoes, the season holds a rating of 100%, with an average rating of 9.50/10.
 The critical consensus reads "Carried by the exceptional Rachel Bloom and her equally talented castmates, Crazy Ex-Girlfriend's final season further explores the depths of Rebecca's mental illness with humor, heart, and humanity."